psgonza/bynario_posts/2017-08-25-string-manipulation-exercise-perl-python-awk.markdown

             print(line.strip())
 ```

 The results I got were way better, but still, it took more than I expected...
-Time to give it a try to other tools: AWK and Perl
+Time to give it a try with other tools: AWK and Perl

-Basically I tried to "translate" the python script to awk and perl, almost word by word...
+Basically I "translated" the python script to awk and perl, almost to the letter...

 Perl version: